Urban Design (MA/PgDip)

 - Understand how to approach implementation through inter-professional and inter-agency collaboration and consensus building.

-- Designed to be policy-relevant and practice-related, the MA allows students to develop close links with a wide array of organisations involved in the design and regeneration of our urban areas and practitioners will assist students through tutoring, presentations and as key sources in their research work.
+Designed to be policy-relevant and practice-related, the MA allows students to develop close links with a wide array of organisations involved in the design and regeneration of our urban areas and practitioners will assist students through tutoring, presentations and as key sources in their research work.
+These organisations include:

-The course uses design practice, theory, development and control practices to inform design processes, and uses studio teaching focused on local development possibilities to develop creative, practical and sustainable solutions to a range of typical urban design problems.
+The programme enables students to learn by deploying design, theory, development and design control practices, all of which inform urban design processes.
+Studio teaching is built around development sites in real contexts to develop creative, practical and sustainable solutions to a range of typical urban design problems.

 - Urban Design Thinkers